nickzman/BetterGameMode/README.md

 ### I forced Game Mode off, but when I launch a game, macOS puts up a notification & menu item saying it is on.
 What gives?

 I noticed that, too, in macOS 15.
 I think it may be a bug in the macOS menu item that appears when a game is launched that automatically starts Game Mode (outside of BetterGameMode).
 If you read the console log, and search for log entries from `gamepolicyd`, or run `xcrun gamepolicyctl game-mode status` from the command line, you can see that Game Mode wasn't really enabled.

+### I have Xcode installed, but BetterGameMode says it is not installed.
+Is this a bug?

+No; this can happen if you installed Xcode in a place other than `/Applications` (the Applications folder on the boot volume).
+If you did this, then you can either:

+1. Move Xcode to the Applications folder
+2. Use the `Xcode-select` tool from the command line to point the system to the place where you have installed Xcode
+3. Put a symbolic link to Xcode in the Applications folder (you can use my [SymbolicLinker](https://github.com/nickzman/SymbolicLinker) tool to do this from the Finder)

 ## BetterGameMode & Your Privacy